It doesn’t matter the extent of the lie.Anne Blythe, Founder of Betrayal Trauma Recovery

 It eventually got to the point where I said, “Well, why don’t you just log in to your portal online so I can look at it with you and try and sort through all of this so that we’re both on the same page and not confused here?”
 He couldn’t do that either.

 I told him, “Try and go to the IT department.
 Maybe you need to get your account reset.”
-A couple of weeks later, he still couldn’t do it, and I eventually sat down with him and said, “Okay, right here, and right now you need to pull up the site while I am sitting with you and log in.”
+A couple of weeks later, he still couldn’t do it, and I eventually sat down with him and said, “Okay.
+Right here.
+Right now you need to pull up the site while I am sitting with you and log in.”

 After an hour or so of arguing about that, eventually, it came out that he was not in school.
 In fact, he hadn’t been in school for about the last two years.

 That entire time period that we were dating, engaged, and newly married I had no idea how he was actually spending his time.
 No one had any idea about this.
-His parents and everyone in his family thought he was attending classes and all his friends did as well.
+His parents and everyone in his family thought he was attending classes.
+All his friends did as well.
 In all of our conversations, he was falsifying information along the way.

 Infidelity and Pornography Use Are Abusive

-After that, when I realized that such a huge part of our lives was just completely upturned and I felt like the rug was just taken out from underneath me, I started to question other things that seemed to be confusing or just kind of struck me as something just wasn’t quite right.
+After that, I started to question other things that seemed to be confusing or just kind of struck me as something just wasn’t quite right.

 Through that, what I did discover was that he had been having multiple affairs while we were dating.
 I don’t know if any of that happened after we were married or not, but I quickly discovered he had slept with more than one woman, multiple times, all throughout the three and a half years that we had been dating.

 While I’m not sure if pornography itself was at play, there was definitely sexual infidelity at work throughout the time we were together.